Skip to main content

 #

 As surgical robots become more autonomous and AI-assisted, liability questions grow more complex.
-The legal system is still developing frameworks for determining responsibility when automated systems contribute to patient harm.

 Related Resources#